SchlossVRL/assign-infer-colormaps/README.md

 ### Analyses and plotting scripts

-`assignInfer.R`: R script for analyses and plotting data from all 3 experiments.
+`assign-infer-analyses.R`: R script for analyses and plotting data from all 3 experiments.
 Takes files above as inputs.

 ## FOLDER: stimuli
-#subfolders for each Experiment containing the colormaps shown
+#Subfolders for each experiment contain the colormaps showed in that experiment (10 colormaps per color scale; 5 dark on left/ 5 dark on right)

-`exp1colorPairs.csv`, `exp2colorPairs.csv`, `exp3colorPairs.csv`: stores the color coordinates for each color pair from each experiement
+`exp1colorCoordinates.csv`, `exp2colorCoordinates.csv`, `exp3colorCoordinates.csv`: stores the color coordinates for each color pair from each experiment
-`uw71coordinates.csv`: stores the color coordinates for the UW-71
+`UW71coordinates.csv`: stores the color coordinates for the UW-71